 Additionally, Detroit at Work provides tuition-free adult education programs, including online GED preparation, ensuring accessibility for all learners.

-Other options include Michigan Works!, which partners with local organizations to offer free GED classes, helping students achieve their educational goals and improve their future opportunities.
+Other options include the Michigan Works GED program which partners with local organizations to offer free GED classes in Michigan, helping students achieve their educational goals and improve their future opportunities.

 Michigan GED Study Guide